DevonCurrent/EnforcerBot/README.md

 !help
 !ban [@user]
 !kick [@user]
-!unban user
+!unban [user]
-!teams
+!channels [number]
 ```
 ### Completed User Stories
 - As a user, I want to ask for help if I do not know how functions on the bot work.
 - As an admin, I want to be able to kick users that I want removed from the server, but are not placed on a ban list.
 - As an admin, I want to ban users that I want removed from the server and placed on a ban list so they cannot rejoin.
 - As an admin, I want to unban users that were previously banned and placed on the ban list.
-- As an admin, I want to create two voice channels and move half of the online members to one channel.
-And the other half to the other channel.
+- As an admin, I want to create x number of voice channels so that I can quickly create more than one channel.

 ### Iteration 3 User Stories
 - As an admin, I want to have the bot send private message to new members that join the server, to introduce them to the server.